-When via Garibaldi was still called via Montalbano it used to be the location of public brothels similarly to the Lupanar of Pompeii.
+Did you know that when the UNESCO World Heritage Site via Garibaldi was still called via Montalbano it used to be the location of public brothels similarly to the Lupanar of Pompeii?
 This was the time when Genoa was a Mariner Republic, and brothels covered the area from the Maddalena to Porta Soprana.
 Prostitution was not a free activity as, every 5 years, it was outsourced and, being a source of income, it had to be registered.

 Today, speed bumps are located where at that time a gate marked the borders.
 Prostitutes were regular taxpayers – they paid 5 genovinos per day – and, as workers, they did not work on Saturdays while, dressed in yellow, they went to church on Sundays.
 On Saint John’s Day they would follow the procession behind the image of the Magdalene, their symbol.

 At night they would go back to their job.
 A doorman would put off violent men and if a girl was hit, the person who was guilty of the offence would have to pay the equivalent of one day’s work.
 They were named candle women because the duration and fee of their performance was determined by a notch etched on a candle.